Elishaokon13/Crypto.com-Trending-Bot/README.md

 # Crypto.com-Trending-Bot
-A bot to make a Token Trending on Crypto.com
+A bot to make a Token Trending on Crypto.com using Python Software